 Action to Recover a Short Sale Deficiency

 Creditors seeking recovery for any deficiency amounts still owed after a short sale occurs must pursue that recovery within three months of the sale.
-This is one of the shortest statutes of limitations in Utah but it is uncommon for creditors to file suit outside this particular statute.
+This is one of the shortest statutes of limitations in Utah.
+It is still uncommon for creditors to file suit outside this particular statute.

 There is no statute of limitations for payment of criminal fines in Utah.
 Yes, this is a gross injustice but it is still the law.
 The state can come after you for your criminal fines for your entire life.